erhanbaris/timu6502asm/README.md

 If the compilation operation failed, process exit code will be **1**.

 ## Data types
-Compiler works with primative date types.
+Compiler works with primative data types.

 ### Byte
 It takes up one byte of space.
 It is written in three different ways depending on the number type.